wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

   - If you see a `ConfigError` on startup or reload, check that all required fields are present and valid in your config file.
   - See this spec and the user docs for a full list of required fields and their types.

+### Journal Directory Structure (Engineering Spec)

+- The journal directory structure is initialized by `create_journal_directories(base_path)`.
+- Structure includes: `daily/`, `summaries/daily/`, `summaries/weekly/`, `summaries/monthly/`, `summaries/yearly/` under the configured `journal.path`.
+- If any directory already exists, it is left unchanged.
+- If `base_path` exists and is not a directory, a `NotADirectoryError` is raised.
+- Permission errors or invalid paths raise appropriate exceptions.

+See [docs/journal_init.md](../docs/journal_init.md) for full details and rationale.

 ---

 # Engineering Journal MCP Server — Complete Developer Specification